 - Ceph Block Storage¶

-librbd, a hypervisor such as QEMU or Xen, and a hypervisor abstraction layer such as
+librbd(a python module that provides file-like access to RBD images), (2) a hypervisor such as QEMU or Xen, and (3) a hypervisor abstraction layer such as

 - Ceph Client¶

-The collection of Ceph components which can access a Ceph Storage Cluster.
-These include the Ceph Object Gateway, the Ceph Block Device, the Ceph File System, and their corresponding libraries, kernel modules, and FUSEs.
+Any of the Ceph components that can access a Ceph Storage Cluster.
+This includes the Ceph Object Gateway, the Ceph Block Device, the Ceph File System, and their corresponding libraries.
+It also includes kernel modules, and FUSEs (Filesystems in USERspace).

 - Ceph Client Libraries¶

-The collection of libraries that can be used to interact with components of the Ceph System.
+The collection of libraries that can be used to interact with components of the Ceph Cluster.